VysotskiVadim/VysotskiVadim.blog/_posts/2019-07-27-kotlin-coroutines-async-await-done-right.markdown

 date:   2019-07-27 13:30:26 +0300
 ---

 Before I switched to Android I was .Net developer and used C# intensively.
-I've wrote a lot of asynchronous code using C# *async/await* language feature.
+I've written a lot of asynchronous code using C# *async/await* language feature.
 In this post I'm going to explain how Kotlin Coroutines solved the biggest problem I always had in asynchronous *async/await* code - **cancellations**.

 ## The problem